ridasohail92/Hand-Gesture-Tracking-Appliaction/README.md

 If you encounter any issues during installation or execution, refer to the documentation for MediaPipe and OpenCV for troubleshooting and support.

-## Acknowledgments

-Give credit to any third-party libraries, tools, or resources used in the project.